 This commitment to teaching resulted in his being awarded the campus-wide 2003 Boulder Faculty Assembly Excellence in Teaching Award, being selected in 2013 to be a President's Teaching Scholar (the university system's highest recognition of excellence in, and commitment to, learning and teaching), and was the 2010 Student Affairs Faculty Member of the Year.

-In her free time, Aimee enjoys hiking, camping, good books, writing, and of course, spending time with her husband Josh (who runs the Makerspace) and their young son.
-(Yeah, she and Mary have a lot in common!)
+In her free time, Aimee enjoys hiking, good books, writing, and of course, spending time with her husband Josh (who runs the Makerspace) and their young son.

 Contact her here if you have any questions about ePortfolios or anything you'd like to feature on the website!